mistydemeo/tigerbrew/share/doc/homebrew/FAQ.md

     brew unpin $FORMULA

 ### How do I uninstall old versions of a formula?
-By default, Homebrew does not uninstall old versions of a formula, so over time you will accumulate old versions.
+By default, Tigerbrew does not uninstall old versions of a formula, so over time you will accumulate old versions.
 To remove them, simply use:

     brew cleanup $FORMULA